-We met a few times very briefly in late 2012/early 2013 through mutual friends but the timing wasn't right.
-It wasn't until March of 2013 on the day of the St. Patty's Day parade where we actually spoke and Melissa asked Lindsay out to dinner.
+Melissa & Lindsay had met a few times very briefly in late 2012 and early 2013 through mutual friends, but the timing wasn't right.
+It wasn't until March of 2013 on the day of the St. Patty's Day parade where the two actually spoke and Melissa asked Lindsay out to dinner.
 Even though Lindsay was reluctant at first, she accepted.
-Can't pass up free food!

 Our wedding party consisted of our best friends and our siblings.
 Melissa's sister, Nicole, was the matron of honor and her best friend, Samantha, was the maid of honor.
 Lindsay's party wasn't as traditional for a bride.
 Her brother, Steven, was her best man and her best friend, Preston, was a bridesman.
 Lindsay also like to refer to them as Broomsmen since she was the "Broom" :)

 After the rehearsal dinner the night before, we went our separate ways because we didn’t want to see each other the day of until we were at the altar.
 No first look.
 No peaking.
 We really had no idea what one another’s dress or anything looked like.
 We wanted the surprise.
 Melissa stayed at the hotel with her mother and sister and I stayed at our house with my bridesman.
 The day of, Lindsay had to gather all her things, including the dogs and make her way over to the hotel after her, and the boys got breakfast at Starbucks.